 Personal finance has many facets.
-Earning money being one of those.
-As well as our personal growth, impact and contribution.
-This year I have grown this blog, and helped others leverage a blog to grow their business.
+Earning money is one of those.
+As well as our personal growth, impact, and contribution.
+This year I have grown this blog and helped others leverage a blog to grow their business.

 I see 10 main ways that a blog might be a great idea in 3 areas.
 Your current business.
 Your personal life.
 Or an entrepreneurial pursuit.
 I’ll denote which one each of these reasons applies to with a B for your Current Business.
 P for Personal Life.
 And E for an Entrepreneurial Pursuit.
 And I’ll also point out 3 really horrible reasons to start a blog!

 For people who have any interest in writing, a blog is the perfect practice ground.
 First, if you commit to a schedule it will help create the habit of sitting down to create each week.
 After 6 months to 2 years of consistently putting your thoughts and ideas into posts, writers start to find their voice.
 You can transition from sounding like your favorite author to sounding more like yourself.
 You will learn the habit of writing.
 Not blown about by inspiration, but the work of a professional writer.
 And you get instant feed back when what you are trying to say is actually being understood and resonates with your target audience.